Skip to main content

 GSK wins US approval for twice-yearly asthma drug

-• On December 17, 2025, the US Food and Drug Administration approved Exdensur for add-on maintenance treatment of severe eosinophilic asthma in patients aged 12 and older.
+• On Tuesday, the U.S. Food and Drug Administration approved Exdensur as an add-on maintenance treatment for severe asthma characterised by an eosinophilic phenotype in patients aged 12 years and older, with GSK plc commercializing the product.

 Insights by Ground AI